-- Accounts payable and accrued expenses decreased by \$11,000. - The equipment (backhoe) notes payable decreased by \$10,600.
-This note will be paid off in FY21. - The Revolving Loan from the Archdiocese of Boston was reduced by \$344,000 and will be paid off in FY21.
+- Accounts payable and accrued expenses decreased by \$19,000. - The equipment (backhoe) notes payable decreased by \$10,300.
+This note will be paid off in FY21. - The funds we received from the SBA as part of the Paycheck Protection Program (PPP) are reflected as a liability.
+These funds are anticipated to be fully forgiven and will be recognized as revenue in FY21.